Jacky Kamei: Dragon Gate (2019–present)

 Kamei made his professional wrestling debut in Dragon Gate at Dragon Gate PRIME ZONE Vol. 76, an event promoted on April 16, 2019, where he fell short to Kento Kobune as a result of a Singles match.
 After almost three years of rookie status, he eventually began chasing various championships, and capturing the Open the Triangle Gate Championship alongside Kzy and U-T at Truth Gate 2022 on February 20, where they defeated Z-Brats (H.Y.O, BxB Hulk and Shun Skywalker) in a tournament final to win the vacant titles.
 His biggest accomplishment to date is the Open the Twin Gate Championship which he has won alongside Jason Lee at Kobe World 2022 - Último Dragón Debut 35th Anniversary on July 30, 2022 by defeating Z-Brats (Shun Skywalker and Diamante).

 Kamei is known for competing in various of the promotion's signature events, such as the King of Gate tournament, making his first appearance at the 2022 edition where he defeated Yosuke Santa Maria in the first rounds but fell short to Shuji Kondo in the second.
-He also competed in a battle royal for a second chance in the tournament, won by Kota Minoura and also involving various other opponents such as Dragon Kid, Susumu Mochizuki, Yamato, Keisuke Okuda, Kaito Ishida, Eita and others.
+He also competed in a battle royal for a second chance in the tournament, won by Kota Minoura and also involving various other opponents such as Dragon Kid, Susumu Mochizuki, Yamato, Keisuke Okuda, Kaito Ishida, Eita, Minorita, Madoka Kikuta and others.

 Kamei competed in the Gate of Destiny series of pay-per-views, which is considered to be the promotion's top yearly event.
 He made his first appearance at the 2020 edition where he teamed up with Kento Kobune and Madoka Kikuta to defeat Team Toryumon (Masato Yoshino, Último Dragón and Yasushi Kanda).
 During his tenure, Kamei joined the "Natural Vibes" unit.
 At the 2021 edition of the Gate of Destiny, he teamed up with stablemates Kzy, U-T and Genki Horiguchi in a losing effort against Naruki Doi, Takashi Yoshida, Don Fujii and Gamma.
 At the 2022 event, Kamei temed up with Kzy and Jason Lee to defeat Naruki Doi, Último Dragón, Don Fujii and Shuji Kondo.